that-guy-iain/dev-speak/.junie/guidelines.md

    - Use descriptive test names
    - Mock external dependencies
    - Test edge cases and error conditions
+   - DO NOT TEST FOR CSS OR STYLING, focus on functionality and behavior

 ## Code Style and Development Guidelines